NREL/floris/docs/empirical_gauss_model.md

 A slight modification is made to the above so that the wake width varies smoothly.
-As stated above, the wake expansion rate contains jump discountinuities that create "sharp" changes in the wake width.
+As stated above, the wake expansion rate contains jump discontinuities that create "sharp" changes in the wake width.
 To avoid this, the indicator function $\mathbf{1}_{[a, b)}(x)$ is replaced with a pair of "smoothstep" functions that vary smoothly with width parameter $d$.
 In the limit as $d\rightarrow 0$, the approximation becomes exact.